jasonm23/autothemer/readme.md

 ### Convert an autothemer based theme to the TVA style.

-For example, let's say we've created a standalone theme called
+For example, let's say we've created a standalone theme called:

 ```
 foo
 ```

-Following `package.el` and Emacs convention we'd name the theme Emac lisp file:
+Given the `package.el` and Emacs convention we will have named the Emacs lisp file:

 ```
 foo-theme.el
 ```

-To create some variants, we'd need to create a new lisp macro for `foo` theme family.
+To prepare to add variants, we'll create a macro for the `foo` theme family.
+It'll look after setting all the face specs in emacs, and allow us to define our variant palette elsewhere.  **As long as the same palette variable names are used, we should be ok.**

-[Let's take a look at how this is done in Gruvbox](https://github.com/greduan/emacs-theme-gruvbox/blob/3929f29674ac1cb59efaa017e3c534e0d8d72a2d/gruvbox.el#L88)
+[Let's take a look at how this was done in Gruvbox](https://github.com/greduan/emacs-theme-gruvbox/blob/3929f29674ac1cb59efaa017e3c534e0d8d72a2d/gruvbox.el#L88)

 For our `foo-theme` we'd do the following.